Preventing Senior Falls Begins With Technology

 Per the National Council on Aging, “A growing number of older adults fear falling and, as a result, limit their activities and social engagements.
 This can result in further physical decline, depression, social isolation, and feelings of helplessness.”

-A growing number of senior living communities are turning to new technologies to combat this issue.
+A growing number of senior living communities are turning to new technologies to combat this issue and lower the fall risk within senior living homes.
 For instance, an American Journal of Managed Care study found that an artificial intelligence-enabled camera system helped senior living communities reduce visits from emergency medical teams by 75% and visits to emergency departments by 80%.
+This remote monitoring showed to make an impressive difference and improved patient safety.
 It did this by detecting falls among residents living with dementia.
 Lead researcher, Glen Xiong, writes:

 “The AI-enabled camera fall-detection system coupled with staff review of fall videos led to more accurate identification of serious falls and incidents compared with less serious falls, such as when a resident intentionally moved to the ground but did not fall.
 The reduction in use of emergency services will likely lead to lowered healthcare costs and stress among residents, families, and facility staff.”